This article is produced with scandiweb's eCommerce expertise

 Keep in mind:

-1. With reduce, you also have to include a return statement and the initial value
+1. Include a return statement and pass the initial value (the second argument to reduce).

 const attributes = {